tremblero/collectibles/README.md

+# For Blacket and ECS:R

+# ecsrev.xyz

-# Don't cheat
+# blacket.org

-# Actually, figure out the promocode without looking at src :)